pvanhoof/dir-examples/README.md

 ### autotools in the autotools-example

-Note that you pass current:revision:age directly with autotools
+Note that you pass -version-info current:revision:age directly with autotools.
+The libtool will translate that to (current - age).age.revision to form the so's filename (to get 2.1.0 at the end, you need current=3, revision=0, age=1).

 To try this example out, go to the autotools-example directory and do